“cha” + collaborative

 “cha” means tea in various cultures.
 Just as each type of tea has its distinct flavor and brewing time, we aim to reflect the rich and diverse cultural experiences and healing journeys that each person goes through.

-Cha Collaborative is a virtual therapy practice serving Washington residents and is committed to supporting communities of color through individual and couples therapy sessions.
-Our focus is primarily on BIPOC adults, and for those who are seeking a decolonial approach to their therapeutic journey.
-This approach acknowledges and addresses the impact of colonization, oppression, systemic injustice, and more on our mental health and well-being.
+Cha Collaborative is a virtual therapy practice serving Washington residents, dedicated to supporting communities of color through individual and couples therapy.
+We specialize in working with Asian American adult children of immigrants, as well as other BIPOC adults, who are seeking a decolonial approach to their mental health journey.
+Our practice acknowledges and addresses the unique challenges that stem from colonization, political landscape, intergenerational experiences, systemic injustice, and cultural/racial identity, fostering healing and well-being for those navigating these complex intersections.

 At Cha Collaborative, we are dedicated to empowering BIPOC & LGBTQ+ clients to reconnect with their bodies and embrace their authentic selves.
 We provide a safe, inclusive, and culturally sensitive environment where individuals can explore their identities, navigate from trauma, and foster holistic well-being.